steveshogren/blog-source/source/_posts/2015-12-14-daily-meditation-greatly-improved-my-technical-leadership.markdown

 criticism.
 When people pointed out legitimate concerns or weaknesses, I would get embarrassed and take it as a personal failure.

-From the very beginning, my current idea had been poorly executed.
+I could see, from the very beginning, my current "campaign" had been poorly executed.
 After researching the new technology for a long time, I felt like I saw a place where it could solve some of our needs.
 Instead of carefully writing out a proposal, I "half-jokingly" brought it up whenever I could.
 When the listeners didn't immediately react positively, I quickly retracted the idea, "just kidding".
 Over weeks I dropped not-so-subtle hints, "this would be better with...", or, "we wouldn't have this problem if...".
 Instead of convincing anyone of anything, I just broadcasted to everyone how insecure I felt about the issue.
 Everyone could clearly see that I cared, but I was too afraid to put myself out there and make a serious suggestion.
 For months nothing changed, and I felt more and more bitter that "my idea" wasn't being listened to.
 In reality, I hadn't even made a serious suggestion yet!

 Eventually, the people around me started to listen and research the new language.
 They agreed it really did solve a need we had.
 After a while, enough people got on board that we started using it more.
 Even then, I held tightly to "my idea", afraid that it would prove to be a failure.
 When someone ran into issues, I would get defensive.
-While never outright rude, I clearly took any criticism personally, no matter how legitimate.
+Even though I tried to keep my emotions in check, I clearly took any criticism of the language as if it was a personal failing, no matter how legitimate.
 I'd tightly coupled my ego to my ideas, and I always had.

 After a few months of meditating, this idea rocked my world.
 My negative emotions came from a realization that my actions were not in line with my